oracle-livelabs/em-omc/mysql/oci-mysqlee-monitoring/a-introduction/introduction.md

 - Database Management

-    Database management provides a unified console for cloud and on-premises databases, with lifecycle database management capabilities for monitoring, performance management, tuning, and administration.
-With Performance Hub, developers can improve SQL code during active development and continuously monitor and tune queries in production.
+    Database management provides a unified console for managing both cloud and on-premises databases.
+It includes lifecycle database management capabilities for monitoring, performance tuning, and administration.
+With Performance Hub, developers can optimize SQL code during active development and continuously monitor and tune queries in production.

-    *For more information on External MySQL Database Management > **[Use Database Management for External MySQL](https://blogs.oracle.com/mysql/post/oci-database-management-and-ops-insights-for-onpremises-mysql-db-systems)***
+    *For more information on External MySQL Database Management > **[Use Database Management for External MySQL](https://docs.oracle.com/en-us/iaas/database-management/doc/database-management-mysql-heatwave.html)***

 - Ops Insights

-    OCI Ops Insights (OPSI) is a cloud native-solution that gathers and analyzes telemetry data, helping enterprises plan for growth.
-It helps perform data-driven capacity planning and performance management, thereby reducing enterprise capital expenditure and improving application throughput.
-It supports ML-based resource usage trending, capacity planning, and Data Explorer-based performance analysis, and all within an intuitive dashboard.
+    OCI Ops Insights (OPSI) is a cloud-native solution that gathers and analyzes telemetry data to help enterprises plan for growth.
+It enables data-driven capacity planning and performance management, reducing capital expenditures and improving application throughput.
+It supports ML-based resource usage trending, capacity planning, and Data Explorer-based performance analysis, all within an intuitive dashboard.

-    *For more information on Ops Insights for External MySQL please refer to Ops Insights > **[Use Ops Insights for External MySQL](https://docs.oracle.com/en-us/iaas/operations-insights/doc/mysql-insights.html)***
+    *For more information on Ops Insights for External MySQL please refer to Ops Insights > **[Use Ops Insights for External MySQL ](https://docs.oracle.com/en-us/iaas/operations-insights/home.htm)***

 - Logging Analytics

-    Oracle Cloud Infrastructure (OCI) Logging Analytics is a cloud solution that lets you index, enrich, aggregate, explore, search, analyze, correlate, visualize and monitor all log data from your applications and system infrastructure on cloud or on-premises.
-It can extract database instance records based on the SQL query that you provide in the log source configuration.
-In this lab learn how to use the Oracle Cloud Logging Analytics service to enrich the log data collected from the world's most popular open source database - MySQL.
+    Oracle Cloud Infrastructure (OCI) Logging Analytics is a cloud solution that lets you index, enrich, aggregate, explore, search, analyze, correlate, visualize and monitor log data from applications and system infrastructure-both in the cloud and on-premises.
+It can extract database instance records based on SQL queries provided in the log source configuration.
+In this lab, you'll learn how to use the Oracle Cloud Logging Analytics to enrich log data collected from the world's most popular open source database-MySQL.

-    *For more information on Logging Analytics and log Explorer please refer to Logging Analytics > **[Use Logging Analytics for External MySQL](https://docs.oracle.com/en/solutions/kubernetes-oke-logging-analytics/index.html)***
+    *For more information on Logging Analytics and log Explorer please refer to Logging Analytics > **[Use Logging Analytics for External MySQL](https://docs.oracle.com/en-us/iaas/logging-analytics/home.htm)***

 ### Objectives ??(check)

 In this workshop, you will:
 * Use Database Management to monitor the key performance and configuration metrics of your fleet of External MySQL DB systems and review query performances
-* Use Ops Insights for capacity planning and SQL Insights
+* Use Ops Insights for capacity planning and Database Insights
 * Use OCI Logging Analytics to collect logs, analyze and troubleshoot using Machine Learning features like Cluster and Link, and create Monitoring dashboards